sezaicetin/img-create/README.md

 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+I would like to add a few examples of usage below to show how it is used.

   * Example 1
     ```php
-    $img =  new sezaicetin\Create\img();
+    $img =  new sezaicetin\Create\img('Company Name');
     $img->create(300, 300, '/img/test.png');
     ```
   * Example 2